nithin-seenivasan/nithin-seenivasan/README.md

 ## About me!

-- 👋 Hi, I’m @nithin-seenivasan and I'm a real person not a NinjaCat!
+- 👋 Hi, I’m @nithin-seenivasan!
 - 👀 I’m interested in all things Tech!
 I love how technology can be used to improve people's lives and make society better for all
 - :cowboy_hat_face: I'm comfortable working with SQL, C#, Java, VBA, XML and HTML.
 Working in R&D = wearing many hats!
 - :computer: This repo contains some of the apps that I made while learning Flutter